 For Instructors and Community Partners

-The time has come to finally announce the new Rent Well Train the Trainer Courses that are coming in 2018 and how to get register for the trainings.
-Through the last year, we have taken a hard look at not only the curriculum but the program itself and have made significant changes in order to make this program both easier to access and a better more useful tool to you, the instructors, and for our students.
+In 2018, we took a hard look at not only the curriculum but the program itself and have made significant changes in order to make this program both easier to access and a better, more useful tool to you, the instructors, and for our students.
 This has included:

 - An update to the curriculum based on valuable feedback from instructors, students, property managers, and other community agencies